colehaus/colex/posts/quorum/main.md

 ---

 <div class="abstract">

-In rough summary: This post proposes the application of statistical techniques like those used in [opinion polls](https://en.wikipedia.org/wiki/Opinion_poll) to voting itself.
-If aggregate votes on proposals are "sameish", according to those techniques, we declare a failure of quorum.
+Voting procedures can replace traditional quorum with the use of statistical techniques.
+If aggregate opinion on the alternatives is "similar", according to those techniques, we declare a failure of quorum.
 </div>

 # Motivating examples